kunaldhamma/terraform-digital-ocean/README.md

 On `digital-ocean-droplet`
 ```
 cd ~/ && rm -R ~/prep
+clear
 cd ~/ && mkdir prep && cd prep
 wget https://raw.githubusercontent.com/jamesbuckett/terraform-digital-ocean/master/jump-host-prep.sh
 chmod +x jump-host-prep.sh
 sh jump-host-prep.sh
 ```

+The virtual machine will reboot at the end of this script.

+Wait for the virtual machine to be available before continuing

 ### cluster-prep.sh